 In July 2006, the State implemented a Statewide Human Resources, Accounting and Management Reporting System ("SHARE System").
-The SHARE System replaced the State's existing central accounting system, central payroll system, personnel system, treasury reconciliation accounting and cashiering system, and 114 additional systems then in place at various State agencies.
-Since June 2007, the State has officially used SHARE as its books of record.
+The SHARE System, based on commonly used PeopleSoft software, replaced the State's existing central accounting system, central payroll system, personnel system, treasury reconciliation accounting and cashiering system, and 114 additional systems then in place at various State agencies.
+Since June 2007, the State has officially used SHARE as its book of record.

 Following the transition to SHARE, the State Treasurer's audit has contained audit findings of varying severity related to the timeliness of the book to bank reconciliation.
-This issue stems from certain SHARE system limitations as well as required improvements to overall SHARE business processes.
-In the 2009 Legislative session, an appropriation in the amount of \$1.2 million was made to DFA to address some of these issues.
-The material weakness related to timeliness of the book to bank reconciliation was reduced to a significant deficiency in the State Treasurer's Fiscal Year 2010 annual financial statements, and further reduced to a control deficiency in the Fiscal Year 2011 annual financial statements.
+This issue stems from certain SHARE system limitations as well as required improvements to statewide accounting processes.
+In the

+2009 Legislative session, an appropriation in the amount of \$1.2 million was made to DFA, which has statutory responsibility for completion of the book to bank reconciliation, to address some of these issues.
+A material weakness finding related to the completion of an accurate and timely book to bank reconciliation was reported in DFA's Fiscal Year 2012 and 2013 annual financial statements.

-As of June 30, 2012, the balance sheet of the General Operating Reserve Fund reported an allowance for potential loss of \$70 million with a corresponding loss provision.
-The potential loss is reported as a special item on the statement of revenues, appropriations and changes in fund balances, since it is considered to be unusual, and its placement within the financial reporting entity of the State of New Mexico is under the control of management.
-In June 2012, an independent expert diagnostic report revealed that State General Fund Investment Pool (the "Pool") balances have not been reconciled at the business unit/fund level since the inception of SHARE on July 1, 2006.
-The 2012 Comprehensive Annual Financial Report ("CAFR") for the State noted that the loss provision could be as high as \$101 million.
-The 2013 CAFR has not been issued; however, a contract has been issued to audit the 2013 CAFR.
-The CAFR has been reviewed, but has not been audited since its inception.
-A review of financial statements is a lower standard than an audit of financial statements.
-DFA management has developed of range of \$70 million to \$101 million for the loss provision, in accordance with Government Accounting Standards Board (GASB) Statement 62.
-The lower amount in the range (\$70 million) continues as the loss provision within the Fiscal Year 2013 General Operating Reserve Fund financial statements.
+Because the book to bank reconciliation had not been completed, as of June 30, 2012, the balance sheet of the General Fund Operating Reserve Fund booked a contingent liability for potential loss of \$70 million with a corresponding loss provision.
+The potential loss was reported as a special item on the statement of revenues, appropriations and changes in fund balances, since it was considered to be unusual, and its placement within the financial reporting entity of the State of New Mexico is under the control of management.
+In June 2012, an independent expert diagnostic report revealed that State General Fund Investment Pool (the "Pool") balances were not reconciled at the business unit/fund level since the inception of SHARE on July 1, 2006.
+The Fiscal Year 2012 Comprehensive Annual Financial Report ("CAFR") for the State noted that the loss provision could be as high as \$100 million.
+An additional contingent liability of \$31.7 million was booked against the General Fund Operating Reserve Fund in Fiscal Year 2013, bringing the total contingent liability for cash reconciliation to \$101.7 million.